Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 Student B: "...I'd build more parks and libraries."

-This week in Battambang, your mission is to think about the future in two different ways.
+This week, your mission is to think about the future in two different ways.

 1. Write one First Conditional sentence about a real plan you have for this weekend. (e.g., "If my friend is free, we will go to a café.")